 Plant roots in this system are constantly moist.
 Get your medium or plant choice wrong and you’re likely to over-water.
 While air stones and other techniques can help, patches of cool weather or poor light can reduce the water needs of the plants you are growing.
 Plants absorb only the water the need and leave the rest behind but the wick doesn’t know that.
 If the conditions are out those plants are going to have wet feet pretty quickly.

 With soggy roots come root disease.
 Pythium and phytophthora are common problems for hydroponic farming at all scales, reducing plant growth and destroying crops with ruthless precision.
 Both diseases cause a general loss of plant growth before killing everything off entirely.

 Hazardous nutrient buildup is another problem in a wick hydroponic setup.
 There’s no flow through of fresh water to remove excess fertilizer from the growing medium.
 Over time leftover mineral salts will start to damage the roots of the plants and result in chemical burn like scalds on leaves and other tissue.
 Commercial systems use self-correcting reservoirs, so for us at home, we need to flush the medium regularly and watch the EC of what comes out.

 Can you over-water your grow tray with wicking systems?

 It’s absolutely possible to over-water plants in a wicking system.

-One way I mentioned above – simply having the wrong plants in the wrong medium.
+Simply having the wrong plants in the wrong medium is a surefire way to cause problems.
 Pure coco coir holds a lot of water and it’s best mixed with other components.
 If you have too many or the wrong type of wick the medium will draw too much moisture from the reservoir to the plants.
 Two per plant is enough for most species and most growing situations.
 The wick length is important too.
 Up to the roots is enough.
 Running it in laps around the tray is a bit of overkill.